FrancescoGriguol/tesi-magistrale/README.md

 ## Acknowledgments

+The DVS/DAVIS technology was developed by the Sensors group of the Institute of Neuroinformatics (University of Zurich and ETH Zurich), which was funded by the EU FP7 SeeBetter project (grant 270324).

 This project makes use of the following tools and resources:

 - [GTSAM](https://github.com/borglab/gtsam) – A C++ library for smoothing and mapping, developed by Georgia Tech.
-- [iniVation DAVIS346](https://inivation.com/dvs) – Event-based camera and IMU used for data acquisition.
+- [iniVation DAVIS346](https://inivation.com/wp-content/uploads/2019/08/DAVIS346.pdf) – Event-based camera and IMU used for data acquisition.
-- [DV Software Suite](https://gitlab.com/inivation/dv) – Official tools for data streaming, recording, and calibration.
+- [DV Software Suite](https://docs.inivation.com/software/dv/index.html) – Official tools for data streaming, recording, and calibration.

 Special thanks to the developers and maintainers of these open-source tools and hardware platforms.